-If the CastleBranch MRO determines the test is positive for a controlled (Schedules II-V) or an illicit substance, the student will be referred to the associate dean for student affairs for further assessment and management.
-Depending on the circumstances, the student may be referred to the Washington Physician's Health Plan WPHP (or regional equivalent)
+If there is a confirmed positive for a controlled (Schedules II-V) or an illicit substance, the medical student will be referred to the Associate Dean for Student Affairs for further assessment and management.
+Depending on the circumstances, the student may be referred to the Washington Physician's Health Plan (WPHP).